Improved Leadership & Inspired Performance!

 "When the vision is clear, decisions are always easier."

 It’s Your Call: Tools & Rules for Big League Decision Making will show you and your team how to take the lead in making smart decisions.
-From Phil’s training at Wendelstedt’s School for professional umpires, his work in Human Resources and Safety, and his experience as a leadership training expert for top U.S. companies, you will:
+From Phil’s training at Wendelstedt’s School for professional umpires, his work in Employee Relations, Human Resources and Safety Training, and his experience as a leadership training expert for top U.S. companies, you will:

 - Discover the importance of having the necessary – but seldom taught -- tools for decision making.